Give yourself some credit

-It is a single number that represents your creditworthiness — i.e., a measure of your likelihood of repaying your obligations in full and on time.
-The value ranges from 300 to 850.
+It’s a single number that represents your creditworthiness — i.e., a measure of your likelihood of repaying your obligations in full and on time.
+There are various models but generally, scores range from 300 to 850.
 Roughly speaking, the qualitative values are:

 - excellent: > 750

 - fair to good: 650 – 750

 - poor: < 650

 Excellent credit scores give you the easiest and lowest cost access to credit.
 Consumers with poor scores are sometimes known as “sub-prime borrowers” and if they are able to secure credit at all, they may pay higher interest rates, incur additional fees, need larger down payments, or require a co-signer.
 If you need to borrow money, you’ll want to ensure your score is as high as can be.